tstack/lnav/docs/source/formats.rst

 For plain-text log files, the easiest way to create a log format definition is to create the regular expression that recognizes log messages using https://regex101.com .
-Simply copy a log line into the test string input box on the site and then start editing the regular expression.
+Simply copy a log line into the test string input box on the site and then start editing a PCRE2 regular expression.
 When building the regular expression, you'll want to use named captures for the structured parts of the log message.
 Any raw message text should be matched by a captured named "body".
 Once you have a regex that matches the whole log message, you can use